yjpark/dap.build.fsharp/README.md

-`Dap.Build` is a simple library for simplify Fake target creations for DotNet projects.
+`Dap.Build` is a simple library for simplify Fake target creation for DotNet projects.

 ## Current main features